cslarsen/dna-traits/README.md

   * Google sparse hash map

-  * A 23andMe genome file.
+  * Genome files in 23andMe format.
 Many people have uploaded theirs on the net for free use.
 See for example OpenSNP.
+If you're a 23andMe customer, you can download your own from them.

   * Python development files, if you want to build the Python module.

 Building
 --------

-If Google sparse hash map is located in `/usr/local/include`, build everything, including the Python API, with:
+If Google dense hash map is located in `/usr/local/include`, build everything, including the Python API, with:

-    $ CXXFLAGS=-I/usr/local/include make -j python-api
+    $ make -j all CXXFALGS=-I/usr/local/include

 Example of inferring phenotypes